DESCRIPTION OF METHODOLOGY

 From the client/server protocol perspective, the selection of an ad triggers the following events:

-- The data center with that is the closest to the client computer receives the request and validates the authenticity of the ad call
+- The data center that is the closest to the client computer receives the request and validates the authenticity of the ad call

 - The Ad Request Load Balancer sends the request to one of the many servers available in the data center